Fast Bayesian Basis Selection for Functional Data Representation with Correlated Errors: Discussion

 \section{Discussion}

-In this work, we extend the approach proposed in \citep{sousa2024} to select basis functions for functional data representation in two ways: (i) by accounting for within-curve correlation and (ii) by utilizing VB instead of a Gibbs sampler.
-Our proposed method accurately selects the correct set of basis functions from a candidate set while incorporating within-curve correlation.
-Simulation studies demonstrate that our method effectively identifies the true underlying structure of the data across various scenarios.
-Additionally, our approach is applicable to different types of functional data, as evidenced by the satisfactory results obtained in the simulated studies using both B-splines and Fourier basis functions.
-Our variational EM algorithm not only recovers the basis coefficients and the correct set of basis functions but also estimates the existing within-curve correlation.
-Although our method does not quantify the uncertainty in the estimation of the correlation decay parameter, it effectively improves the measurement of uncertainty in basis function selection.
+In this work, we propose a variational EM algorithm to select basis functions for functional data representation in the presence of correlated errors.
+Simulation studies demonstrate that our method accurately identifies the correct set of basis functions from a candidate set while incorporating within-curve correlation across various scenarios.
+Additionally, our approach can be applied to different types of functional data, as evidenced by the satisfactory results obtained in the simulated studies using both B-splines and Fourier basis functions.
+Although our method does not quantify the uncertainty in estimating the correlation decay parameter, it effectively improves the measurement of uncertainty in functional data representation.

+When fitting repeated functional measurements (replicates), our method provides everything necessary to compute two functionals, one representing the group effect and another representing the individual effect.
+It is essential to highlight that these group and individual functional effects are not generated directly by our method but can be calculated by taking the functional mean of each group (group functional effect) and the difference between this group mean and the predicted curve for each individual (individual functional effect).

-Our application to the motorcycle dataset further showcased the practical utility of our proposed method.
-Compared to other techniques such as regression splines, LASSO and Bayesian LASSO, our method not only achieved comparable or superior performance in terms of adjusted $R^2$ but also offered the advantage of selecting a more parsimonious set of basis functions.
-Additionally, our Bayesian approach allows for the measurement of uncertainty through the construction of credible bands, which the other methods do not provide.
+The application of our proposed method to the motorcycle and Canadian weather temperature datasets further showcased the practical utility of our method.
+Compared to the other techniques, our method achieved comparable or superior performance in terms of adjusted $R^2$, regardless of whether a within-curve correlation was present.
+Moreover, our method is flexible in handling data requiring fewer basis functions for a more parsimonious representation, as demonstrated with the motorcycle dataset, as well as scenarios needing more basis functions for accurate dataset representation, as seen with the temperature dataset.
+Our method effectively identifies and retains essential basis functions while selectively removing unnecessary ones.
+Additionally, our Bayesian approach allows the measurement of uncertainty via the construction of credible bands, which the other methods do not provide automatically.